-The Corporate Services Manager should maintain a register to record gifts reported by staff.
-It is the responsibility of the recipients of such gifts to report all such items received to the Corporate Services Manager for recording who will provide the registration form.
+The Head of Corporate Governance should maintain a register to record gifts reported by staff.
+It is the responsibility of the recipients of such gifts to report all such items received to the Head of Corporate Governance for recording who will provide the registration form.
 This register will be published on the NHS Orkney website.